valohai/docs/source/setup/environments.rst

     :description: Selecting compute instances for Valohai

 *********************************************
-Selecting compute instances
+Selecting Compute Instances
 *********************************************

-Depending on your scenario, you will need virtual machines with different CPU, memory, and GPU configurations for your work.
-The list of available environments can be updated at any time to your subscription by our support team.
+Depending on what kind of models you are training you will need virtual machines with different CPU, memory, and GPU configurations.
+The list of environments available to your subscription can be updated at any time by our support team.
 You can enable/disable and change the (min/max) scaling rules of each environment type directly in your Valohai settings.

-Note that Valohai will only be able to create these machine types, if they're available from the cloud provider in a selected region and your quota limit permit creating additional instances.
+Note that Valohai will only be able to create these machine types, if they're available from the cloud provider in a selected region and your quota limit permits creating additional instances.

 * `Amazon EC2 Instance Types <https://aws.amazon.com/ec2/instance-types/>`_
 * `Google Compute Engine Instance Type <https://cloud.google.com/compute/docs/machine-types>`_